RemXYZ/Asa/README.md

 ---
 **NOTE**

-Once you use this command, new methods will be added to all these elements!
+Once you use this command, new asaJS methods will be added to all these elements!

 ---